opsolving/charts/opsolving/common/README.md

 - Previous versions of this Helm Chart use `apiVersion: v1` (installable by both Helm 2 and 3), this Helm Chart was updated to `apiVersion: v2` (installable by Helm 3 only).
 [Here](https://helm.sh/docs/topics/charts/#the-apiversion-field) you can find more information about the `apiVersion` field.
 - Use `type: library`.
 [Here](https://v3.helm.sh/docs/faq/#library-chart-support) you can find more information.
-- The different fields present in the *Chart.yaml* file has been ordered alphabetically in a homogeneous way for all the Bitnami Helm Charts
+- The different fields present in the *Chart.yaml* file has been ordered alphabetically in a homogeneous way for all the Opsolving Helm Charts

 #### Considerations when upgrading to this version